NGEET/fates-users-guide/docs/source/user/Current-Unsupported-or-Broken-Features.md

 **Unsupported** features may or may not produce scientifically valid and bug-free results.
 These features may be currently in active development, or may be untested, or maybe just poorly understood.
 It is not recommended that new users, or users unfamiliar with the code itself use these features.

+**Experimental** features that may be of importance to FATES team goals, but are still in the midst of development, or do no have a long proven track record.

 ----------------------------
 ##  Broken Features: